Formalizing Preferences Over Runtime Distributions

 \subsection{The Case of Known Captime Distributions}

-We begin with the simplest scenario, where the answer to both questions is affirmative.
+We begin with the simplest scenario, where the answer to both of the above questions is affirmative.

-\begin{example}[Known captime, step-function utility] Suppose we face a fixed and known captime $\kappa_0$ (i.e., $K = \delta_{\kappa_0}$) and we receive the same value as long as we solve our problem before the captime.
-If we set $c_1= 1$ and $c_0 = 0$, we have that $u(t, \kappa) = 1$ for $t < \kappa$ and $0$ otherwise.
-Our scoring function for an algorithm $A$ is therefore our score for algorithm $A$ is $s(A) = F_A(\kappa_0)$, where $F_A$ is the cdf of $A$; in other words, the best algorithm is simply the one that is most likely to finish.
+\begin{example}[Known captime, step-function utility] Suppose we know we face a fixed captime $\kappa_0$ (i.e., $K = \delta_{\kappa_0}$) and we will receive the same value as long as we solve our problem before the captime.
+If we set $c_1 = 1$ and $c_0 = 0$, we have that $u(t, \kappa) = 1$ for $t < \kappa$ and $0$ otherwise.
+So our score for an algorithm $A$ is $F_A(\kappa_0)$, the value of $A$'s CDF at $\kappa_0$.
+In other words, the best algorithm for this utility function is simply the one that is most likely to finish.
 Considering again the motivating scenario of \cref{ex:motivating}, algorithm $A$ is at least as good as algorithm $B$ for any $\kappa_0 < 10$ days (if $\kappa_0 \ge 10$ days, the problem is indeterminate). \end{example}

-The scoring function in \cref{ex:known-constant} is simple and intuitive; indeed, similar metrics are commonly used in practice (under names like ``number of instances solved'').
-Choosing to optimize this $0/1$ utility function implies that we are indifferent between learning an answer to our problem immediately and learning it $t$ seconds (or minutes or hours) from now, so long as $t$ is less than $\kappa_0$.

-If we have to pay for runtime and get paid for solving our problem, then we might instead be interested in how much money we can make from an algorithm.
+The scoring function in \cref{ex:known-constant} is simple and intuitive, and similar metrics are commonly used in practice (under names like ``number of instances solved'').
+Choosing to optimize this binary utility function implies that we are indifferent between learning an answer to our problem immediately and learning it $t$ seconds (or minutes or hours) from now, so long as $t$ is less than $\kappa_0$.
+Next, if we have to pay for runtime and get paid for solving our problem, then we might instead be interested in how much money we can make from an algorithm.